-A 15-minute Swan Boat ride through the Boston Public Gardens area in Boston, Mass., is a low-cost spring and summer travel attraction that has taken on a legendary and beloved status for residents and visitors.
+A 15-minute Swan Boats in Boston ride through the Public Gardens area in Boston, Mass., is a wonderful low-cost spring and summer travel attraction that has taken on a legendary and beloved status for residents and visitors.

 The timeless joy of riding on a boat with plastic but rather charming-looking large swans while viewing the lush, green 24-acre Public Garden makes for a classic Boston family tourist destination.
 The boat rides date back to 1877, have a one-of-a-kind look, and are still operated by pedal power!

-Good news for 2018 Boston travel: the Swan Boats of Boston reopens for the season on Sat., April 14, with spring hours from 10 a.m.-4 p.m.!
+Good news for 2019 Boston travel: the Swan Boats of Boston reopened for the season on Sat., April 13, with spring hours from 10 a.m.-4 p.m.!

 After taking a Swan Boat ride, the great experience continues at the Boston Public Garden as it is a virtual oasis (and walker’s delight) with its fountains, flower beds and trees.
 It’s a beautiful area and free to walk around.